brownad/homebridge-zoe/README.md

 # homebridge-zoe
+*Renault updated the API however the APP is not available in the UK.
+So this is going to be broken until I can see the APP.
+If anyone has sight of the API and can test, PR would be most welcome!*

 `homebridge-zoe` is a plugin for Homebridge.
 Providing Renault Zoe owners with simple access and basic controls to your EV car options as presented by the public Renault site on:

 https://www.services.renault-ze.com/api